mazzara/calcprazo/readme/readme.txt

 # CALCPRAZO
-Calc prazo is FREE and OPEN SOURCE simple date calculator aimed to be used by local lawyers and legal assistents for daly deadline calculation.
+Calc prazo is FREE and simple date calculator aimed to be used by local lawyers and legal assistents for daly deadline calculation.

 The calculator was first created as a spreadsheet publicaly shered via gogle drive.